philc/vimium/CONTRIBUTING.md

  1. Install [Coffeescript v1](http://coffeescript.org/#installation) (`npm install --global coffeescript@~1`).
  1. Run `cake build` from within your vimium directory.
 Any coffeescript files you change will now be automatically compiled to Javascript.

-### Chrome/Chromium
+**On Chrome/Chromium:**

  1. Navigate to `chrome://extensions`
  1. Toggle into Developer Mode
  1. Click on "Load Unpacked Extension..."
  1. Select the Vimium directory.

-### Firefox
+**On Firefox:**

 For 'local storage' to work while using the temporary addon, you need to add an 'application' section to the manifest with an arbitrary ID that is unique for you, for example:

     "applications": {
       "gecko": {